Goodwill: Where your things start new lives

 - Televisions of any kind

-- Worn furniture of any kind in poor condition or with any stains
+- Worn furniture of any kind in poor or stained condition

 Tax-Deductible Donation Information